 Land Acknowledgement

 The UBC Vancouver campus is situated within the traditional, ancestral and unceded territory of the xʷməθkʷəy̓əm (Musqueam).
 We recognize and value the thousands of years of Indigenous land and biodiversity stewardship.
-We conduct our research with an open and respectful mind and understand that western approaches to biodiversity science are one approach of many that strive to understand the natural world around us.
+We conduct our research with an open and respectful mind and understand that western approaches to biodiversity science are one approach of many used to understand the natural world around us.

 Equity, Diversity, and Inclusion